Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30th, 2023, Meadow Heights had a median income among taxpayers of $38,897.
+According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2023, Meadow Heights had a median income among taxpayers of $38,897.
 The average income stood at $45,666.
-This is lower than national averages of $57,688 and $75,164 across Greater Melbourne respectively.
-Based on Wage Price Index growth of 8.25% since June 30th, 2023, current estimates for Meadow Heights would be approximately $42,106 (median) and $49,433 (average) as of September 2025.
-Census data shows household income ranks at the 18th percentile with a weekly income of $1,274, while personal income sits at the 1st percentile.
-In terms of income distribution, 30.2% of residents (4,541 people) fall within the $1,500 - $2,999 bracket, mirroring regional levels where 32.8% occupy this bracket.
-Housing affordability pressures are severe in Meadow Heights, with only 80.7% of income remaining after housing costs, ranking at the 16th percentile.
+This was lower than the national average and compared to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $42,106 for median income and $49,433 for average income as of September 2025.
+Census data reveals household income ranks at the 18th percentile with a weekly income of $1,274, while personal income sits at the 1st percentile.
+Looking at income distribution, the $1,500 - 2,999 bracket dominates with 30.2% of residents (4,541 people), similar to regional levels where 32.8% occupy this bracket.
+Housing affordability pressures are severe, with only 80.7% of income remaining after housing costs, ranking at the 16th percentile.

 Frequently Asked Questions - Income